 One-time tokens: the JWK provisioner also supports one-time tokens using step ca token, which can be generated by orchestration or configuration management and passed to a container or host to obtain a certificate.

 ACME: the ACME provisioner implements the ACME standard created by Let's Encrypt.
 It can be used to automatically get a certificate for a domain name or IP address.
 A rich client ecosystem and built-in support in many tools makes ACME easy to integrate.
-We'll see an ACME example below.
+See the ACME documentation to learn more.

 Single Sign-on: The OIDC provisioner uses OAuth and OpenID Connect (OIDC) to get a certificate using single sign-on via Google, Okta, Azure AD, or any other compatible identity provider.
+See the OIDC documentation to learn more.
 There are two common scenarios where this is useful:

 Authenticating users (engineers, operators, etc.) who need a certificate for code signing or to authenticate to databases, services, or other infrastructure using mutual TLS.